ThatSINEWAVE/LinkWarden-Bot/README.md

 ### Modes Explained
 - **SIMPLE**: Displays a concise embed with the top 10 warnings from VirusTotal, a summary of WHOIS information, and a link to the urlscan.io report.
-- **DETAILED**: Presents a comprehensive report, marking each vendor with a color-coded dot as per the legend below, along with detailed WHOIS information and a urlscan.io security report.
+- **DETAILED**: Presents a comprehensive report, marking each vendor with a color-coded dot as per the legend below, along with detailed WHOIS information and an urlscan.io security report.

 ### Status Dots Legend